 The assessment of the economic impact of public policies and programs is at the heart of economic research.
 While there has been abundant literature focusing on the impact of some policy reforms, such as privatization and economic liberalization, entrepreneurship has received less attention in the current debate.
 Regarding this issue, Carree and Thurik (2010) noted that cross-country studies on the economic effects of entrepreneurship are notably scarce.
 One of the reasons for the lack of studies evaluating the economic effects of entrepreneurship is the primary difficulty in measuring entrepreneurship (Wong et al., 2005).
 Although data may be available from various national sources, problems of quality and comparability do not allow conducting panel data studies on the economic effects of entrepreneurship for many countries.
-Starting from the 2000s, there has been considerable progress in the availability, comparability, and quality of entrepreneurship Monitor, the International Labour Organization, and the World Bank, in the 2000s allowed conducting more in-depth studies on entrepreneurship, focusing mainly on developed countries.
+Starting from the 2000s, there has been considerable progress in the availability, comparability, and quality of entrepreneurial datasets.
+Some datasets developed by international institutions, such as the Global Entrepreneurship Monitor, the International Labour Organization, and the World Bank, in the 2000s allowed conducting more in-depth studies on entrepreneurship, focusing mainly on developed countries.
 Relatively few studies have been carried out in developing countries.